 One of the wonderful things about having an active, enthusiastic, capable Facebook group is that I'm surrounded by home chefs that are passionate and creative.

 Martin Jacoby made this recipe using drumsticks and using a smoker instead of an air fryer.
-So you can make smoked Korean chicken with the same sauce, but by using a smoker instead.
+So you can make smoked Korean Chicken with the same sauce, but by using a smoker instead.

 What you want to do is use a meat thermometer to ensure the chicken cooks to 165F as recommended.